-This page lists projects that I’ve contributed to during my research career, along with the dates of my major involvement.
+This page lists projects I’ve been involved with over the course of my research career, along with the dates of my major involvement.

-- LVars: Lattice-based data structures for deterministic parallel and distributed programming (2011-)
+- LVars: lattice-based data structures for deterministic parallel and distributed programming (2011-2015)

 - Parametric polymorphism through run-time sealing (2010-2011)